Merkoba/Harambe/README.md

 ## Image Magic

-Convert big images into `jpg`.
+Convert images to `jpg`.

-Triggers when a single big non [`jpg`, `gif`] image is going to be uploaded.
+Triggers when a single image is going to be uploaded.

+Ignores `jpg` and `gif`.

 ## Audio Magic

-Convert big audio into `mp3`.
+Convert audio to `mp3`.

-Triggers when a single non `mp3` is going to be uploaded.
+Triggers when a single audio is going to be uploaded.

+Ignored `mp3`.

 ## Album Magic

 Join an image with one or more audio files.

-Triggered when a single image and 1 or more audio files are going to be uploaded.
+Triggers when a single image and 1 or more audio files are going to be uploaded.

+Also triggers when multiple audio files are uploaded, without an image.

 It creates an `mp4` video.